-MATBUS received the Accessibility Award from Freedom Resource Center during the 5th Annual Appreciation Luncheon held on May 10, 2016.
+FORT LAUDERDALE, Fla., (June 14, 2016) – The Accessibility Award from Freedom Resource Center was received by MATBUS during their 5th Annual Appreciation Luncheon on May 10, 2016.

-Freedom Resource Center Executive Director, Nate Aalgaard, presented the award to MATBUS, acknowledging their continued efforts to go above and beyond the Americans with Disabilities Act (ADA) requirements.
-This is due mostly in part to their installation of the QUANTUM wheelchair securement system on two City of Fargo buses.
-The transit agency also implemented the Train the Trainer Workshops and distributed free 10-ride tickets to passengers learning how to ride public buses with a certified trainer.
-MATBUS, composed of the Cities of Fargo, North Dakota and Moorhead, Minnesota, provides Mobility Management workshops, tools and training to encourage independence.
+Nate Aalgaard, Executive Director of Freedom Resource Center, presented the award to MATBUS for going above and beyond the Americans with Disabilities Act (ADA) requirements with the installation of the QUANTUM wheelchair securement system on two City of Fargo buses received last fall, as well as the introduction of the Train the Trainer Workshops and distribution of free 10-ride tickets to passengers learning how to ride MATBUS with a certified trainer.
+MATBUS, composed of the Cities of Fargo, North Dakota and Moorhead, Minnesota, provides the Mobility Management workshops, tools and training to encourage independence.

-Interim Transit Director for the City of Fargo and avid QUANTUM supporter, Julie Bommelman, quickly realized the potential benefits of the securement system, not only for transit properties, but for passengers and bus drivers alike.
+Interim Transit Director for the City of Fargo, Julie Bommelman, is an avid supporter of QUANTUM, realizing early on the potential benefits of the securement system, not only for transit properties, but also for passengers and bus drivers alike.

-QUANTUM, which allows wheelchair and scooter users to independently secure themselves on Fargo fixed route buses, is fully automatic, new to the fleet, and gaining momentum in the transit industry.
-The cutting edge technology from Q’Straint has been well-received by MATBUS staff, the riding public and the Freedom Resource Center.
-Nate Aalgaard provided a letter of support during the process, endorsing QUANTUM.
-The State of Minnesota recently approved QUANTUM, giving the City of Moorhead the opportunity to explore installation of the wheelchair securement station in their upcoming purchase of two fixed route vehicles.
-Further, the City of Fargo plans to purchase two new fixed route vehicles with hopes to include QUANTUM in each vehicle.
+QUANTUM, which allows people with disabilities to independently secure themselves on the two Fargo fixed route buses, is fully automatic, new to the fleet, and gaining momentum in the transit industry.
+The cutting edge technology from Q’Straint has been well-received by the MATBUS staff, the riding public and Freedom Resource Center – Nate Aalgaard provided a letter of support during the process, endorsing QUANTUM.
+The State of Minnesota recently approved QUANTUM, allowing the City of Moorhead the opportunity to explore installation of the wheelchair securement station in their upcoming purchase of two fixed route vehicles.
+The City of Fargo is also purchasing two fixed route vehicles and hopes to include QUANTUM in their new vehicles.

 Comments are closed.